 - Receive discounted rates on all entry fees to the pool throughout the season

 - 20% off swim goggles at Out There Surf during the pool season

 - Get notification of early bird pricing and offers for special events during the year

 - Invitation to special events and occasions

 - Be a core member of Waiheke’s biggest community project and help make a difference

 How much does it cost?

-- To become a member, simply click here to complete and submit the sign up form (if you are an existing member renewing your membership go straight to step 2)
+- To become a member or a friend, simply click here to complete and submit the sign up form (if you are an existing member renewing your membership go straight to step 2)

 - Send an email to confirm payment has been made – [email protected]